aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 There are numerous reasons why you may need to re-run calculations you’ve already done before.
 Since AiiDA stores the full provenance of each calculation, it can *detect* whether a calculation has been run before and reuse its outputs without wasting computational resources.
+This is what we mean by **caching** in AiiDA.

-This feature is not (yet) enabled by default.
-In order to enable hashing:
+This feature is not enabled by default.
+In order to enable caching:

  1. Place the following ``cache_config.yml`` file in your ``.aiida`` configuration folder in order to enable caching for your AiiDA profile (here called ``aiida2``):